operator-framework/operator-sdk/doc/proposals/samples.md

 - The project should have an small section over how to test and with links for reference
 - The project should have a makefile target to call the tests

+#### tests for Helm Memcached Sample

+- I as a Helm dev operator user, I'd like to how to cover the projects with tests

+**Acceptance Criteria**
+- The Helm project should have a few tests as using shell as it done [here](https://github.com/operator-framework/operator-sdk/blob/master/hack/tests/e2e-helm.sh).
+- The tests should be working successfully
+- The project should have an small section over how to test and with links for reference
+- The project should have a makefile target to call the tests

 #### e2e tests for Ansible Memcached Sample

 - I as a Ansible dev operator user, I'd like to how to cover the projects with integration tests using molecule